Fully-Automated Verification of Linear Systems Using Inner- and Outer-Approximations of Reachable Sets: Automated Parameter Tuning

-\subsection{Automated tuning algorithm}
+\subsection{Automated Tuning Algorithm}

-Using the error terms derived in the previous subsection, we now present an algorithm that tunes $\Delta t_k$, $\tayl{k}$, and $\zonorder{k}$ automatically such that the Hausdorff distance between the exact reachable set $\Rti{[0,\tFinal{}]}$ and the computed enclosure $\overRti{[0,\tFinal{}]}$ is no larger than the error bound $\emax{}$.
-As different types of errors require different strategies for parameter tuning, we divide the derived errors into three categories: \begin{enumerate} \item \textbf{Non-accumulating error} $\enonacc{k}$: Since the errors $\ehom{k}$ and $\eUstep{k}$ only affect the current step, we define
+Using the error terms derived in the previous subsection, we now present an algorithm that tunes $\Delta t_k$, $\tayl{k}$, and $\zonorder{k}$ automatically such that the Hausdorff distance between the exact reachable set $\Rti{[0,\tFinal{}]}$ and the computed enclosure $\overRti{[0,\tFinal{}]}$ is below the error bound $\emax{}$.
+As different types of errors require different strategies for parameter tuning, we divide the derived errors into three categories: \begin{enumerate} \item \textbf{Non-accumulating error} $\enonacc{k}$: Since the errors $\ehom{k}$ and $\eUstep{k}$ only affect the current step, we define the non-accumulating error by